 Laura lives in North Grafton, Massachusetts.
 Prior to her cancer diagnosis in 2016, Laura took joy in caring for her family as a single parent and her challenging work as a system’s implementation Project Manager.
 With no history of kidney cancer in her family, and no symptoms, a diagnosis of stage 4 clear cell renal cell carcinoma (RCC) was a surprise.

 Ricki is a Stage 3A Triple Negative Breast Cancer Survivor/Thriver.
-She serves on the Board of Trustees for the Triple Negative Breast Cancer Foundation, and established a presence for the Foundation in African American targeted media/social media vehicles.
+She is the founder and president of Touch, The Black Breast Cancer Alliance, serves on the Board of Trustees for the Triple Negative Breast Cancer Foundation, and established a presence for the Foundation in African American targeted media/social media vehicles.
 She is a board member for the Center for Healthcare Innovation, and also serves as an Ambassador and Advisor for the Live Humanly Campaign.
 She serves on the National Accreditation Program for Breast Centers (NAPBC) Advocacy and Outreach Committee, and the CDC Advisory Committee on Breast Cancer in Young Women.